 In 2014, Enrou was awarded Forbes first-ever Pressure Cooker Award held during Forbes’ Under 30 Summit.
-Wang is a graduate of UCLA and currently resides in Los Angeles.
+Wang is a Gold Member of the UCLA Alumni Association and currently resides in Los Angeles.

 Dr. Gene Block became chancellor of UCLA in August 2007.
 As chief executive officer, he oversees all aspects of the university’s three-part mission of education, research and service.A biologist, Block holds UCLA faculty appointments in the David Geffen School of Medicine and the College of Letters and Science.
 He also leads a research lab funded by the National Institutes of Health (NIH).

 Block previously served as vice president and provost of the University of Virginia.
 There, he headed an NIH graduate training program designed to increase the number of scientists from underrepresented groups.
 He also received the Commonwealth of Virginia’s Outstanding Public Service Award for his work with Virginia’s business community.

 A native of Monticello, N.Y., Block holds a bachelor’s degree in psychology from Stanford University and a master’s and Ph.D. in psychology from the University of Oregon.
 He is a fellow of the American Association for the Advancement of Science.

 The inventor of a number of devices, Block holds a patent for a non-contact respiratory monitor to prevent Sudden Infant Death Syndrome.